sanjitc/TravelBid/README.md

 # TravelBid

-This is the repository for the ICP4D Tutorial Data and setup.
-ICP4D Tutorial is based on IBM ICP for Data v1.2.0.
-For more information on this exciting new Data Science Platform, please visit ibm.com.
-ICP for Data provides an end-to-end, integrated & governed data & analytics solution platform where Data Engineers Data Stewards, Data Scientists and Business Users collaborate to bring forward the best insights from the existing data in the enterprise.
+This is the repository for the TravelBid demo setup.
+This is based on Cloud Pak for Data v2.1.0.

-Flow
+## Flow

 Download and Load the core setup modules.
 Import the dataset into IBM ICP4Data